Core & Utility Athletes

 Core Athletes

 Core athletes are those that makeup the majority of the CTFL.
-Each team will have 48 core athlete positions that are required to partake in at least one preliminary event and the championship if qualified.
+Each team will have a set core athlete positions that are required to partake in at least one preliminary event and the championship if qualified.
 We urge that if athletes can meet this requirement, that they register as "Core" athletes as they will be the featured CTFL athletes and will be eligible for the greatest amount of cash prizes.

 Core Athletes Requirement